vcaesar/guix/README.md

 Web
 ---

-gxui code is cross platform and can be compiled using GopherJS to JavaScript, allowing it to run in browsers with WebGL support.
+guix code is cross platform and can be compiled using GopherJS to JavaScript, allowing it to run in browsers with WebGL support.
 To do so, you'll need the [GopherJS compiler](https://github.com/gopherjs/gopherjs) and some additional dependencies:

     go get -u github.com/gopherjs/gopherjs
     go get -u -d -tags=js github.com/vcaesar/guix/...